hdehart/HIV_Workshop/README.md

 You are a researcher in a forensics laboratory.
 You are contacted by a lawyer representing a victim who accuses her physician of intentionally infecting her with the Human Immunodeficiency Virus (HIV) after their romantic relationship ended.
 After receiving a vitamin B-12 injection from this doctor, the victim tested positive for HIV.
 The lawyer alleges that the shot contained infected blood from other HIV positive patients under the doctor’s care.
 Using HIV sequences from victim, patients of the doctor, and other people in the area, it is up to you to determine if the victim could have contracted HIV from her doctor’s shot or some other source.

 1. Create a new hypothesis.
 If the doctor **DID** infect the victim, do you think her HIV sequences will be more or less similar to other HIV positive patients than they would be to random HIV positive individuals?
 Why?
 2. Go back to your original BLAST results.
-Click on accession number **AY156858.1**.
-Find the PUBMED reference number **12388776** and click on it to read the scientific abstract of the paper that was published.
-This abstract will tell you whether or not the doctor was found guilty.
+Click on accession number AY156858.1.
+Hit the second [PUBMED](https://www.ncbi.nlm.nih.gov/pubmed/) link (to the PNAS paper).
+Where does this take you?
+3. Read the abstract, click on the [DOI](https://www.doi.org/).
+How did your analysis compare to the published study?
+Guilty or Not Guilty?

 More information on this case: